Essential tips for improving Arabic fluency

 I noticed many times that no matter how much you read, watch or listen to Arabic, you feel like you are stuck – that you do not learn much anymore.
 These moments when you feel like “hey, wow, I am really improving” are getting rare.
 Why?

-The problem of saying “I am fluent”
+The problem with the “I am fluent” statement

 When people tell me that they are fluent, I always ask: What do you mean by that?
 Oftentimes, people think that they are fluent when they sound like a native.
 However…